micahwoods/micahwoods.github.io/_posts/2020-11-14-sodding-miles-of-road-median-with-zoysia.md

 ![highway median in Lampang, Thailand recently sodded with manilagrass and now overtaken by weeds](/img/roadside_zoysia_lampang_after1.jpg)
 <small><strong>A few kilometers along the same highway, a slightly older stand of sodded manilagrass has been taken over by weeds.</strong></small>

-During the dry season, unirrigated and inrequently mown manilagrass gets replaced by species that can tolerate such conditions.
+During the dry season, unirrigated and infrequently mown manilagrass gets replaced by species that can tolerate such conditions.

 ![highway median in Lampang, Thailand recently sodded with manilagrass and now overtaken by weeds](/img/roadside_zoysia_lampang_after2.jpg)
 <small><strong>A few kilometers along the same highway, a slightly older stand of sodded manilagrass has been taken over by weeds.</strong></small>